 As a mainly wholesale business, we distribute our wide range of goods to various ethnic stores around the state.
 However as the demand for authentic Indian produce increased, we decided to open up another retail store in Hopper’s Crossing in 2013.

-Some Indian spice shop Melbourne not only have authentic groceries and other traditional goods but they also cater for a range of diets and have well-stocked areas where they sell fresh homemade delicacies and curries.
+Some Indian spices shop Melbourne not only have authentic groceries and other traditional goods but they also cater for a range of diets and have well-stocked areas where they sell fresh homemade delicacies and curries.

 Indian food has been popular all over the world for its diversity and variety.
 Having a convenient place to get authentic Indian groceries in Melbourne, makes it easier to prepare traditional dishes just like you would at home.
 This will mean that you won’t have to get your parents or relatives to bring the same when they visit you.